Predpol/slate/source/includes/_shifts.md

 hour_end | The hour at which shift ended.

 <aside class="notice">
-Properties associated with Update API are optional.
+Properties associated with update API are optional.
 </aside>

 ## Destroy